Scapular of the Sacred Heart: Scapular of the Sacred Heart

 Faguette asked the lady what design should appear on the other panel of the scapular.
 The answer came: 'I reserve it for myself.
 You will submit your idea and the Church will decide.'

 Immediately following this last apparition, Faguette sought and was granted an audience with the then Archbishop of Bourges, Charles-Amable de la Tour d’Auvergne.
 By 12 December 1876 she had received his permission to make and distribute copies of the Scapular of the Sacred Heart.

 In 1877, the Archbishop set up an enquiry into the reliability of Faguette as a witness, visited Rome to seek advice from Pope Pius IX, erected a local confraternity dedicated to the All-Merciful Mother, directed his Vicar General to lead a pilgrimage at Pellevoisin, gave his permission for the first printing of a text concerning Faguette's experiences, and visited the room which had been Faguette's bedroom but which by October 1877 had already been transformed into a chapel.

 Pope Leo XIII received Faguette in audiences on 30 January and 17–18 February 1900, during which the Pontiff agreed that the relevant Vatican department, the Congregation of Rites, should consider authorising use of the Scapular of the Sacred Heart.
 This formal recognition was given on 4 April 1900.

 In July 1900 Pope Leo XIII, influenced by Mary of the Divine Heart's January 1899 letter assuring that God would preserve his own health until the world was consecrated to the Sacred Heart, granted many indulgences for the pious wearing of this scapular.

 On 22 November 1922, Pope Pius XI granted to the parish clergy of Pellevoisin and directors of the fraternity, the authority to bless the scapular and to pass on this authority to others.

-On 27 August 1986, an imprimatur was granted for a short English-language publication by Barbara Beaumont, Pellevoisin: Our Lady reveals the devotion of the Sacred Heart Scapular.

 While the use of the scapular is authorised by the Holy See, the Archbishops of Bourges have never officially commented on the status of Faguette's reputed visions, although her cure has been formally recognised as a miracle.